natebrunelle/Repair-Graph-Compression/docs/gettingstarted.rst

 Git is both powerful and annoying.
 Fortunately, we only need some features to operate: pull, push, commit, merge, branch.
 Google everything else.

+**Commit often**

-**Commit often.** Think of it like hitting save.
+Think of it like hitting save.
 Your last commit for the feature/fix/etc should be VERY detailed.
 Don't use `-m` for it.
 Write a *subject line* (a single sentence summary of what you did), followed by an empty line, followed by a paragraph describing *what* you solved/fixed, followed by an empty line, followed by a paragraph describing *how* you solved it.
 Follow this format strictly for the last commit.
 This makes the code changes amazingly traceable using git (e.g. someone can see who changed a given line, when, why, and how).

+**Branch often**

-**Branch often.** Think of it like copy-pasting the source code into a new folder.
+Think of it like copy-pasting the source code into a new folder.
 Branches are very lightweight and an amazing way to isolate different works.
 Don't be afraid to have many branches; you can quickly delete them if you need to.
 By using branches to isolate your work, you can avoid merge conflicts for the most part.
 Here are a few rules related to branches:

 1. Name your branches using the following format: `theme_area_firstName`.
 The theme should be something like `bugfix` or `refactoring`.
 The area should be more specific to what you are fixing, refactoring, etc: `graphs` or `generator`.
 And, ofcourse, the firstname should be your first name.